Northern India Birds and Wildlife

 Click for our Full Program

-First official day of the tour.
+Day 2 – November 4th 2025 – First official day of the tour.
 Following an early breakfast, we will drive to Sultanpur National Park.
 Sultanpur is an official Ramsar site and a great introduction to the birds of India.
 We will spend most of the day birding in and around the park looking for Sind sparrow, Brooks’s Leaf Warbler, Sarus Crane, Black Francolin, Common Hoopoe, Paddyfield Pipit, Purple Sunbird, Little Cormorant, Eurasian Thick-knee, Gray Francolin, , Indian Roller, White-throated Kingfisher, Spot-billed Duck, White Ibis, Black-headed Ibis, Painted Stork, Crested Lark, Red-vented Bulbul, Rose-ringed Parakeet, Greater Flamingo, Ruff, Northern Pintail, Yellow Wagtail, White Wagtail, Rosy Pelican, Eurasian Wigeon, Black-tailed Godwit, Spotted Redshank, Bluethroat, Long-billed Pipit and many more.
-In the afternoon we will drive to Jaipur.

-Day 4 – Nov 1st – Jaipur – Ranthambore
+Day 4 – Nov 6 2025 – Jaipur to Ranthambore

-Day 5 – Nov 2nd – Ranthambore – Bengal Tigers and birds.
+Day 5 – Nov 7th – Ranthambore – Bengal Tigers and birds.

+A full day in Ranthambore National Park.
+Many people agree that Ranthambore is one of India’s most stunning Parks.
+The Reserve includes forests, lakes and dry scrub are ringed by a series of lofty escarpments and scattered with ancient forts and temples, which creates an ideal environment for seeing both birds and mammals.
+The star of Ranthambore is the mighty Bengal Tiger and we will of course put in the time to find this amazing creature.
+Ranthambore’s diverse habitats offer fantastic birding and we should expect an amazing list of birds.
 Some of the key birds we will search for include: Grey Francolin, Jungle Bush-Quail, Barred Buttonquail, Painted Spurfowl, Brown-capped Woodpecker, Yellow-crowned Woodpecker, Black-rumped Flameback, White-naped Woodpecker, Brown-headed Barbet, Coppersmith Barbet, Stork-billed and White-throated Kingfisher, Pied Cuckoo, Common Hawk-Cuckoo, Sirkeer Malkoha, Alexandrine and Plum-headed Parakeet and the beautiful Crested Treeswift.
 The park is very good for nocturnal birds and we will search for: Indian Scops-Owl, Rock Eagle-Owl, Brown Fish-Owl, Mottled Wood-Owl, Spotted Owlet, Indian Nightjar and Savanna Nightjar.

 With many soaring birds around we will always keep an eye to the sky and hopefully encounter: Egyptian Vulture, White-rumped Vulture, Indian Vulture, Cinereous Vulture, Red-headed Vulture, Short-toed Snake-Eagle, Crested Serpent-Eagle, Greater spotted Eagle, Bonelli’s Eagle, Booted Eagle, Changeable Hawk-Eagle, Red-necked Falcon, Eurasian Hobby, Laggar Falcon, Black Stork, Woolly-necked Stork,